Find Cheap Auto Insurance Quotes in Los Angeles

 Minimum liability coverage is the cheapest and lowest amount of coverage you can purchase, but it may not be the best for your needs.
 In the event that you get into an expensive accident where you don’t have sufficient insurance coverage, you can find yourself paying thousands of dollars in out-of-pocket expenses.

 We recommend that drivers who meet at least one of these two criteria obtain more coverage than the minimum:

-Auto insurance quote data was pulled from eight auto insurance companies.
+Auto insurance quote data was pulled from seven auto insurance companies.
 Our default driver was a 30-year-old man who owns a 2015 Honda Civic EX and has a below-average credit score.
-Unless explicitly stated, he was comparing rates for minimum coverage auto insurance.
-When looking for a full coverage policy, the following limits were in place:
+Unless explicitly stated, he was comparing rates for full coverage auto insurance.
+When he obtained rates for a full coverage policy, the following limits were in place: